 Cross-border testing applications – pilot phase for firms

 Consultation feedback indicated widespread support for creating an environment that allowed firms to simultaneously trial and scale new technologies in multiple jurisdictions, gaining real-time insight into how a product or service might operate in the market.

 To support the development of cross border testing we have opened a 1-month application window for firms interested in joining a pilot cohort for cross-border testing.

-Firms wishing to participate in this pilot phase must meet the application requirements of all the jurisdictions in which they would like to test.
-For example, a firm wishing to test in the UK, Australia, and Hong Kong must independently meet the eligibility criteria, and/or other relevant standards, of the regulators in those jurisdictions.
+Firms wishing to participate in this pilot phase were required to meet the application requirements of all the jurisdictions in which they would like to test.
+For example, a firm wishing to test in the UK, Australia and Hong Kong needed to independently meet the eligibility criteria, and/or other relevant standards, of the regulators in those jurisdictions.

-Each regulator will decide whether a proposed test meets its individual screening criteria, areas of interest, and ability to support the activity.
-Each regulator will also make sure that appropriate safeguards for their jurisdiction are in place.
+In assessing applications, each regulator considered whether a proposed test met its individual screening criteria, areas of interest, and ability to support the activity.
+In developing testing plans with firms, each regulator will also make sure that appropriate safeguards for their jurisdiction are in place.
 Regulators are only responsible for tests in their jurisdictions and should consider the associated risks.
 We believe this is important to maintain high standards of consumer protection and market integrity in regulators’ respective jurisdictions.

 This pilot is as much a trial for GFIN members as it will be for firms.
-We are looking for firms who can be flexible and agile in their participation and can provide GFIN regulators with feedback on their experience.
+We were looking for firms who can be flexible and agile in their participation, and can provide GFIN regulators with feedback on their experience.
 Firms will benefit from the opportunity to test and compete in the regulated space, and their tests will help inform the future work of the network.
-Over time, trials could inform regulatory authorities about potential areas of regulatory convergence, although we stress this is a longer-term opportunity.
+Over time, trials could inform regulatory authorities about potential areas of regulatory convergence (eg streamlined applications), although we stress this is a longer-term opportunity.